abpframework/abp/docs/en/UI/Angular/Component-Replacement.md

 ## How to Replace a Layout

 Each ABP theme module has 3 layouts named `ApplicationLayoutComponent`, `AccountLayoutComponent`, `EmptyLayoutComponent`.
-These layouts can be replaced with the same way.
+These layouts can be replaced the same way.

 > A layout component template should contain `<router-outlet></router-outlet>` element.

-The below example describes how to replace the `ApplicationLayoutComponent`:
+The example below describes how to replace the `ApplicationLayoutComponent`:

 Run the following command to generate a layout in `angular` folder: